rickrain/k8s-volumes/README.md

 # Show the pv and pvc that was created in the Azure portal.

-# This is a good time to introduce Storage classes (int the portal) and to point out the 4 default
+# This is a good time to introduce Storage classes (in the portal) and to point out the 4 default
 # storage classes AKS provides.
 This is important because we can use a storage class to dynamically create
 # PV/PVC's, which is the recommended best practice and what we will see in the next section.